Profsain/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 754 : Add execute permission to the group owner

 chmod 751 : Add execute permission to the owner, group owner and others

+chmod --reference = RRFILE file : To copy RRFILE permission to file